When using the Amazon Store Front links to any products I mention I earn a small commission at no cost to you.

 The solution is made using 1 quart of distilled water to one (1) ounce by weight of Pickling Lime.
 It has to be one (1) ounce by weight, meaning with a food scale, not using a measuring cup, meaning by quantity.

-I purchased my gallon jars with screw on top at Target.
+I purchased my gallon jars with a screw on top.
 I liked this jars because they had a wide-mouth and you need to be able to get your whole hand in the jar.
-Food canning jars come in gallon size and wide-mouth but they are around $15.00 whereas you can get the gallon wide-mouth jars at Target for $8.00.
+Food canning jars come in gallon size and wide-mouth but they are around $15.00 whereas you can get the gallon wide-mouth jars at around $8.00 a piece at Target or Walmart or get four (4) at once through Amazon.
 Notice that I used a piece of cling wrap over the mouth of the jar before screwing on the lid.

 It would do you a world of Good to watch SOME YouTube videos on Water Glassing.
 I saw a video where one homesteader used a 5 gallon container.
 Imagine picking up that 5 gallon container full of eggs and solution.
 I can't imagine it because it would be too heavy.
 So do yourself a favor and just get 1 gallon jars.